 So that you can be sure that you have access to all of the latest tools and features that ShipWorks has to offer and so that you can ensure the steps in this article will work for you, we recommend making sure that you are running the latest version of the ShipWorks software.
 For assistance with checking your version of ShipWorks or with upgrading to the latest version, please see this help article.

-The file needs to be an Excel spreadsheet, a .csv file, a text (delimited) file, or an XML file.
+The file needs to be an .XLS/.XSLX ( Excel spreadsheet), a .CSV (comma delimited) file, a .TXT (text delimited) file.

 The file needs to have valid column headings.

 The Order Number field can be numeric or alpha-numeric.

 Here is a quick example of what an Excel file might look like.
 Note the valid column headings.
 We've also attached a sample .XSLX file for your reference to the end of this article.